conifercone/mumu/README.md

 > my strong preference for clean code has made it difficult to find a suitable project.
 > So, I decided to create my own open-source backend management system that is both clean and
 > feature-complete.
-> This led to the creation of "mumu," named after my son (Mu Mu).
+> This led to the creation of "mumu," named after my son (沐沐).
 > Just as I hope for my child's healthy growth, I also wish for the mumu project to thrive.
 > For as long as I live, this project will remain free and open-source for both individuals
 > and organizations to use without any charges.